HomeESP32UART TutorialsConfigure and Simple TX/RX

 }

-• @int tx_buffer_size, The size of the TX Buffer, 0 in this example
+• @int tx_buffer_size, The size of the TX Ring Buffer.
+We are not using the TX FIFO, so the size is set to 0 in this example.

 • @int queue_size, The UART Queue size, 0 in this case since we are not using any queue in this tutorial